pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/container/index.md

 Zone to list available cluster versions for.
 Should match the zone the cluster will be deployed in.
 If not specified, the provider-level zone is used.
-One of zone, region, or provider-level zone is required.
+One of zone or provider-level zone is required.

 <h2 class="pdoc-module-header" id="GetEngineVersionsResult">
-<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/getEngineVersions.ts#L62">interface GetEngineVersionsResult</a>
+<a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/getEngineVersions.ts#L63">interface GetEngineVersionsResult</a>
 </h2>

 A collection of values returned by getEngineVersions.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/getEngineVersions.ts#L66">property defaultClusterVersion</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/getEngineVersions.ts#L67">property defaultClusterVersion</a>
 </h3>

 ```typescript